 River Park Hospital offers four psychiatric residential treatment programs for children and adolescents.
 These longer-term programs provide highly specialized treatment for children experiencing severe forms of emotional distress and trauma, and youth who are exhibiting troubling behaviors that require a more secure and structured form of care, treatment, and therapy.
 Learn more about the details of each program by clicking on the links below.

 Adolescent Sex Offender Program (Roundtable): The Roundtable Program is a unique, psychiatric residential treatment program for adolescent male sex offenders, ages 12 to 17.

-The Barboursville School: The Barboursville School is a secure 24-hour psychiatric residential treatment facility providing mental health services for teens who have demonstrated harm to self or others.
+The Barboursville School: The Barboursville School is a secure 24-hour psychiatric residential treatment facility providing mental health services for teens ages 12 to 17 who have demonstrated harm to self or others.

-Child Abuse Reactive Program (BRIDGE): The Bridge Program is a psychiatric residential treatment program designed for children who have been sexually, physically and emotionally abused and are experiencing psychological, emotional and behavioral difficulties.
+Child Abuse Reactive Program (BRIDGE): The Bridge Program is a psychiatric residential treatment program designed for children ages 8 to 12 who have been sexually, physically and emotionally abused and are experiencing psychological, emotional and behavioral difficulties.